snimu/mixture-of-tokenizers/modded-nanogpt/devlog.md

 I cached the sm_bm and it's a very tiny bit faster than without caching.

+**Experiment: artificially cutting the sequence length.**

 Okay, I need to understand why this one attention layer takes so goddamn long.
 Idea: reduce it to 1/16th the size (performance is irrelevant), and see how much faster it is.
 If it approaches the speed of the original, then that's clearly the problem (though I don't get why a small sliding window wouldn't fix it).

+Okay yeah, that does it.
+Fuck.
+So either, I need to find a way to fix flex_attention with a sliding window; or I need to try to get Mamba to work; or I need to find a way to reduce the sequence length significantly.

+- Per-step time: 115ms
+- Final loss: 3.2876

+*How is the final loss lower than without the char-self-attention but with cross-attention?*

+**Where does the compute cost come from?**

+First off, to find out if the problem is the attention mechanism, or the linear transformations, I'll replace the CausalSelfAttention with a direct call to flex_attention, without any transformations.